 Pumpkin season is right around the corner.
 Can you feel it?
-Starbucks makes season official with the pumpkin spice latte.
-For me, the kickoff to the fall season is when I get my hands on canned pumpkin and make a batch of homemade pumpkin dog bones.
+Starbucks makes the season official with the pumpkin spice latte.
+For me, the kickoff to the fall season is when I get my hands on canned pumpkins and make a batch of homemade pumpkin dog bones.

 With two Bernese Mountain dogs, who love baking days, I decided to make time to make a batch of homemade dog bones.
 Made with peanut butter, oats and canned pumpkin these are a yummy mid-day treat.

 If your dogs are like our Bernese Mountain dogs, Chloe and Elliott, they will pretty much eat anything except fruit and most vegetables.

 But I think if they had to pick their favorite homemade dog treats it would be these homemade pumpkin dogbones!

 These homemade pumpkin dog bones allow our furry friends to enjoy pumpkin this time of year too!

 Homemade pumpkin dog treats were on my to-list to bake but with the hot summer temperatures, I pushed it back.